 1.5 IOT and Medicine

-One of the fastest-growing areas of IoT, medical IoT makes use of connected devices, sensors, and software to better serve patients.
+One of the fastest-growing areas of IoT, medical IoT makes use of connected devices, sensors, and software to yield better patient outcomes.
 Medical IoT can provide upgraded versions of conventional medical equipment, such as the smart inhaler, which communicates with a smartphone app to track the patient’s inhaler use.

 1.6 Cloud-Based Data

 The acceptance of Cloud computing is helping to bring in a new age of healthcare digitization.
-Cloud computing offers quick access to and processing of data, which helps healthcare practitioners to make better educated real-time choices.
+Cloud computing offers quick access to and processing of data, which helps healthcare practitioners make better-educated real-time choices.

-Here’s what Sundar Pichar (CEO, Google) has to say on this:
+Here’s what Sundar Pichai (CEO of Google) has to say on this:

 “By pairing the Mayo Clinic's world-class clinical expertise with our capabilities in AI and cloud computing, we have an extraordinary opportunity to develop services that will significantly improve lives.” —Google CEO Sundar Pichai, via @Forbes ↓ https://t.co/1kUvsScmdk